 Beth is originally from New Hampshire and migrated south to attend Emory University in 1989.
 She earned her BA in psychology and then went on to obtain her teaching certificate, as well as a Masters in counseling.
 Beth taught grades K-5 in Atlanta, North Carolina and Virginia, forming lasting connections with students and their families in each location.
-She is an active leader and volunteer for the Davis Academy, AA Synagogue & ORT Atlanta, a global non-profit organization dedicated to education.
+She is an active leader and volunteer for the AA Synagogue, ORT Atlanta, Hillels of Georgia, JF&CS & Aurora Day Camp, Georgia's first full-summer day camp for children with cancer and their siblings, offered free of charge.
 Beth and her husband, Jared, were set up on a blind date in 1998.
-They married in 2000 and together, have three sons who attend Davis Academy and The Weber School.
+They married in 2000 and together, have three sons.

 Beth is deeply committed to Judaism and sharing that commitment with the next generation...L'dor V'dor.
 She is excited to be combining her passion for helping people make connections with her professional expertise and her dedication to Judaism.

 Connecting people to one another has been an integral part of who Jenna is.
 Long before social media, Jenna was someone that everybody called when they needed a connection – a roommate, a job, a friend, a date, a plumber.
 She has a long track record of matches (romantic and non-romantic alike!), many resulting in true success.

 In 2012, she was recognized as one of the Alexander Muss High School in Israel’s (AMHSI) 40@40 and in 2014, she was named one of Atlanta's Top 40 Under 40 by the Atlanta Jewish Times.
 In 2015, Jenna was also named as an outstanding example of a Jewish community innovator.
 Additionally, she has served on numerous steering, leadership and advisory committees, both in and outside the Jewish community, for many years.